xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

 Special rule provided to simplify work with system rules: `StartupErrorRule`.
 It's a combination of exit and out/err outputs interception rules.

-To use this rule add dependency: `com.github.stefanbirkner:system-rules:1.19.0`

-!!! warning
-    Since guicey 5.5 system-rules version is not managed anymore by guicey BOM

 ```java
 public class MyErrTest {